rowangayleschaefer/hackathon_project/README.md

 <!-- DATA CLEANING -->
 #### Data Cleaning & EDA

-Data cleaning and EDA sections are located in the first half of the .ipynb file.
-This section took the most time to complete.
+Data cleaning and EDA sections are located in the first half of the [project file.](https://github.com/rowangayleschaefer/hackathon_project/blob/main/hackathon.ipynb) This section took the most time to complete.
 Summary statistics for purchases are provided.

 </br><p>

 <!-- MODELING -->
 #### Modeling

+The modeling section is located in the second half of the [project file.](https://github.com/rowangayleschaefer/hackathon_project/blob/main/hackathon.ipynb)

-Multiple classification models are tried to predict the likelihood of a customer purchasing a popular item, 'ASSORTED COLOUR BIRD ORNAMENT' based on data about their other purchases.
-I chose this item because it was purchased by a large number of individual buyers, across a wide variety of countries.
+Multiple classification models were tested to predict the likelihood of a customer purchasing a popular item, 'ASSORTED COLOUR BIRD ORNAMENT' based on data about their other purchases.
+I chose this item for modeling based on EDA because it was purchased by a large number of individual buyers, across a wide variety of countries.
 Preliminary models include Random Forest, SVC, Logistic Regression, and Naive Bayes, among others.

 Compared to the baseline model (test f1 of 0 and balanced accuracy of 0.50), my best model was a logistic regression with test f1 of .58 and balanced accuracy score of .77.